 How do I know your data is correct?

-Critical thinking skills are key, information is usually a quick search away to be able to verify data.
-I’ve accumulated data from scientific journals, news organisations, single-issue interest groups, and aimed to provide conservative estimates.
+Good question – critical thinking skills are key to being well-informed.
+I’ve accumulated data from scientific journals, news organisations, single-issue interest groups.
+I’ve also aimed to provide conservative estimates (to be on the safe side).

 What’s your endgame?